Timinator2000/techio-algo-x/16 - your turn/01 - einstein revisited.md

 # Comparison

 The following table compares my solvers using each of the three techniques discussed here.
-In each case, the solver was instructed to do an exhaustive search, even after find the first solution.
+In each case, the solver was instructed to do an exhaustive search, even after finding the first solution.

 | Sameness Enforced With: | Actions | me_requirements | Execution Time (ms) |
 |:------|:------:|:------:|:------:|